-An employee must provide written notice of the intention to take unpaid parental leave at least 10 weeks before starting the leave.
+An employee must provide written notice of the intention to take unpaid parental leave at least 10 weeks before starting the leave, or as soon as reasonably practicable.
 The notice must specify the start and end dates of the leave.